twse/random-stuff/Third-Party Notices.md

 * Scott E. Garfinkle
 * Daniel Hellerstein
 * Tony Koker

+## For use of RXXMATH
+Copyright 1992, 1996 by John Brock

+RXXMATH is unsupported freeware, and is provided "as is", with no warranties of any sort, express or implied.
+RXXMATH may be freely distributed in any format, provided no alterations are made to the files (other than what may be necessary to port RXXMATH to a new environment) and no restrictions are placed on further distribution.
+Users may modify RXXMATH at their convenience, as long as the copyright notices are retained and the modified version is not distributed publicly.

 ## For use of Sound
 Not Copyrighted by the Frobozz Magic Software Company<br />